 Copyright 2011 Marta Ann Muilenburg

 Muilenburg, Marta Ann.
-"Computational modeling of the combustion and gasification zones in a downdraft gasifier." master's thesis, University of Iowa, 2011.
+"Computational modeling of the combustion and gasification zones in a downdraft gasifier."
+MS (Master of Science) thesis, University of Iowa, 2011.